basilesimon/bsfr/content/weeknotes/weeknotes-31.md

 ---
 date: "2021-04-30T00:00:00Z"
-published: false
+draft: true
-title: 'Deutsche Welle sprint - weeknotes #31'
+title: "Deutsche Welle sprint - weeknotes #31"
 ---

 I worked all week on a sprint for Deutsche Welle, in company of three other people – including [Niko](https://niko.io/).